RahatGithub/RahatGithub/README.md

 - Rahat is interested in Web Development, Machine Learning, Data Science, IoT, Automation and many other things...

-- Check Rahat's Linkedin profile : www.linkedin.com/in/rahat-ahmed-chowdhury/
+- Check his Linkedin profile : www.linkedin.com/in/rahat-ahmed-chowdhury/

-- Check Rahat's personal website : https://sites.google.com/view/rahat-ahmed
+- Visit his personal website : https://sites.google.com/view/rahat-ahmed

 - You can email Rahat on : rahatahmedchowdhuryrac@gmail.com

+- Thank you and have a nice day...